hypesystem/jasmine-theories/README.md

 Failed: NumberStack fails if the inserted value is false (not a number)
 Failed: NumberStack fails if the inserted value is Error (not a number)
 ```

+The library also supports `theoretically.xit`, which adds pending tests to the spec.